kwonzweig/binary-classification-ml-api/README.md

 The Bank Marketing dataset is utilized in this project to demonstrate the API's capabilities.
 This dataset originates from direct marketing campaigns, specifically phone calls made by a Portuguese banking institution.
 The primary classification objective is to predict whether a client will subscribe to a term deposit, denoted by the variable `y`.
 The dataset provides a realistic context for testing machine learning models, showcasing how data from direct marketing efforts can be leveraged to inform business decisions.

-### Prerequisites

-Before running the script, ensure you have the following prerequisites:

-1. Python 3.x installed on your system.
-2. Access to a terminal or command prompt.
-3. The Bank Marketing dataset downloaded and prepared according to the script's expectations.
-You can find details about the dataset used in this script from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/222/bank+marketing).

 ### Running the Script

    ```